seL4/microkit/docs/manual.md

 Based on experience with the system and the types of systems being built it is possible for this to be increased in the future.

 The limitation on the number of channels for a protection domain is based on the size of the notification object in seL4.
-Changing this to be large than 64 would most likely require changes to seL4.
+Changing this to be larger than 64 would most likely require changes to seL4.